Jbyford89/Jbyford89/README.md

 ### Hi there 👋 my name is James, I am currently attending a Cyber bootcamp and am attending a University for Information Technology.
-My hobbies are playing video games,
+My hobbies are:
+Playing video games 🎮
+Learning to code 👩‍💻
-learning to code and spending time with my family.
+Spending time with my family

 <!--